rosschapman/internetross/blog.md

 }
 ```

-But the code we were excavating was a slice of a large component tree where the inline function was wrapped in another constructor function and abstracted into a separate helper in a separate file.
-Miles from `render()` in the piece of the state tree we were looking at.
+But the code we were excavating was a slice of a large component tree where the inline function was wrapped in another constructor function and abstracted into a separate helper in a separate file and blah dee blah.
+We were starting miles from `render()` when we leveled our gaze onto the the state tree.
 Our code better resembled:

 ```
 // ../Template.js